 3. appraisals on a land project.

 G. EXECUTED CONTRACT.
 NDA must concur in the award of contract.
-The signed contract must be bound with the proposal, bonds, specifications, etc. and one copy sent to NDA.
+The signed contract must be bound with the proposal, bonds, specifications, etc. and one copy sent to Aeronautics.

 H. PAYING FOR THE PROJECT.
 The sponsor pays all costs as the work progresses.
-NDA reimburses the sponsor upon receipt of the following documents.
+Aeronautics reimburses the sponsor upon receipt of the following documents.

 1. Engineering, Testing and Construction Charges.
-These billings must be on NDA's progress estimate forms.
-Four copies of the estimates, signed by the project engineer, must be sent to NDA for approval.
-NDA will check the estimates against the terms of the contract.
-NDA recommends that the sponsor not pay these costs until NDA has approved them.
+These billings must be on Aeronautics progress estimate forms.
+Four copies of the estimates, signed by the project engineer, must be sent to Aeronautics for approval.
+Aeronautics will check the estimates against the terms of the contract.
+Aeronautics recommends that the sponsor not pay these costs until Aeronautics has approved them.

 Engineering & Testing.

 b.
 Construction.
-NDA will check that time limitations and test results comply with the contract.
+Aeronautics will check that time limitations and test results comply with the contract.